O Shaughnessy Asset Management LLC Buys 36,526 Shares of Meta Platforms, Inc. (NASDAQ:META)

-O Shaughnessy Asset Management LLC raised its holdings in shares of Meta Platforms, Inc. (NASDAQ:META – Free Report) by 46.9% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 114,400 shares of the social networking company’s stock after acquiring an additional 36,526 shares during the quarter.
-O Shaughnessy Asset Management LLC’s holdings in Meta Platforms were worth $32,831,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+O Shaughnessy Asset Management LLC raised its stake in Meta Platforms, Inc. (NASDAQ:META – Free Report) by 46.9% in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 114,400 shares of the social networking company’s stock after purchasing an additional 36,526 shares during the period.
+O Shaughnessy Asset Management LLC’s holdings in Meta Platforms were worth $32,831,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also bought and sold shares of the business.
-Altshuler Shaham Ltd purchased a new position in Meta Platforms during the second quarter valued at approximately $30,000.
-Sageworth Trust Co purchased a new position in Meta Platforms during the first quarter valued at approximately $26,000.
-HBC Financial Services PLLC grew its stake in Meta Platforms by 2,500.0% during the first quarter.
-HBC Financial Services PLLC now owns 130 shares of the social networking company’s stock valued at $28,000 after acquiring an additional 125 shares in the last quarter.
-Sanctuary Wealth Management L.L.C. purchased a new position in Meta Platforms during the second quarter valued at approximately $45,000.
-Finally, V Square Quantitative Management LLC purchased a new position in Meta Platforms during the second quarter valued at approximately $48,000.
-Institutional investors own 62.87% of the company’s stock.
+Other hedge funds have also bought and sold shares of the company.
+Sageworth Trust Co bought a new position in shares of Meta Platforms in the first quarter valued at approximately $26,000.
+MBM Wealth Consultants LLC bought a new position in shares of Meta Platforms in the fourth quarter valued at approximately $26,000.
+HBC Financial Services PLLC lifted its holdings in shares of Meta Platforms by 2,500.0% in the first quarter.
+HBC Financial Services PLLC now owns 130 shares of the social networking company’s stock valued at $28,000 after purchasing an additional 125 shares in the last quarter.
+Altshuler Shaham Ltd bought a new position in shares of Meta Platforms in the second quarter valued at approximately $30,000.
+Finally, Red Tortoise LLC increased its stake in Meta Platforms by 32.2% in the 1st quarter.
+Red Tortoise LLC now owns 189 shares of the social networking company’s stock valued at $40,000 after buying an additional 46 shares during the last quarter.
+Institutional investors and hedge funds own 62.87% of the company’s stock.

 Meta Platforms Stock Performance

-Several research firms recently weighed in on META.
-JPMorgan Chase & Co. decreased their price objective on shares of Meta Platforms from $425.00 to $400.00 and set an “overweight” rating on the stock in a research report on Wednesday, October 4th.
-JMP Securities reissued a “market outperform” rating and issued a $380.00 target price on shares of Meta Platforms in a research note on Thursday, September 28th.
-Credit Suisse Group raised their price target on Meta Platforms from $361.00 to $407.00 in a research report on Thursday, July 27th.
-Wells Fargo & Company upped their price objective on Meta Platforms from $372.00 to $380.00 and gave the stock an “overweight” rating in a report on Thursday, October 26th.
-Finally, Royal Bank of Canada reiterated an “outperform” rating and issued a $400.00 price objective on shares of Meta Platforms in a report on Thursday, October 26th.
-Two equities research analysts have rated the stock with a sell rating, three have given a hold rating, forty-three have issued a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, Meta Platforms presently has an average rating of “Moderate Buy” and a consensus target price of $349.53.
+Several equities analysts recently weighed in on META shares.
+Needham & Company LLC restated an “underperform” rating on shares of Meta Platforms in a research report on Wednesday, August 2nd.
+Barclays lowered their target price on shares of Meta Platforms from $410.00 to $400.00 and set an “overweight” rating on the stock in a report on Thursday, October 26th.
+Citigroup reissued a “buy” rating and set a $385.00 target price on shares of Meta Platforms in a report on Friday, September 22nd.
+Wells Fargo & Company boosted their target price on shares of Meta Platforms from $372.00 to $380.00 and gave the company an “overweight” rating in a report on Thursday, October 26th.
+Finally, Oppenheimer reissued an “outperform” rating and set a $385.00 target price on shares of Meta Platforms in a report on Thursday, September 28th.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating, forty-three have given a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus target price of $349.53.

 Meta Platforms Profile